raphc43/betclic-reversed/README.md

-# Betclic Live Bet Placement Documentation
+# Betclic Live Bet Placement

 1. Developed a Python desktop application that integrates with Betclic's API for login, odds retrieval, bet information, and live bet placement.